-Knit, paint, cross stitch, build model cars, make a ship in a bottle, work puzzles.
+Knit, paint, cross stitch, build model cars, make a ship in a bottle, work on puzzles.

-If you must eat/snack, eat something healthy like celery sticks (organic—these are on the Dirty Dozen list you know).
-And allow yourself as many of these that you want.
+If you must eat/snack, eat something healthy like celery sticks.
+(Organic— These are on the Dirty Dozen list as you know.)
+And give yourself as many of these as you want.

-Overall, just try to find something to do that keeps you busy and activity.
+Overall, just try to find something to do that would keep you busy and active.

-Most of all, make yourself extremely aware of every time hand comes to mouth.
-As yourself, “What am I eating?”
-“Why am I eating it?” and “Can’t I wait until breakfast?”
+Most of all, make yourself extremely aware of every time the hand comes to mouth.
+Ask yourself, “What am I eating?”, “Why am I eating it?”, and “Can’t I wait until breakfast?”

 Eating at night is a BIG, BAD problem and you need to get rid of it—like now.

-I’d love to hear any comments or questions you have about what I’ve said today, so let me hear from you below!
+I’d love to hear any comments or questions you have about what I’ve said today.
+Let me hear from you below!